thoughtram/blog/_posts/2016-09-14-bypassing-providers-in-angular-2.md

 <img src="/images/injector-tree-3.svg" alt="Injector Tree with multiple Providers">

 As we can see, all components in the left part of the tree get their dependency instance from a different provider than the components in the right part of the tree.
-Okay cool, nothing new here, this has all been discussed in our guide on [DI in Angular 2](/angular/2015/05/18/dependency-injection-in-angular-2.html).
+Okay cool, nothing new here, this has all been discussed in our guide on [DI in Angular](/angular/2015/05/18/dependency-injection-in-angular-2.html).

 However, now we have a problem.
 What if we **want** to get a dependency instance of the root provider (or just another ancestor), essentially bypassing the nearest provider, even though our component is in the left part of the tree?
 To illustrate the problem, here another figure: